EastEriq/QHYccd-matlab/InstallingQHYsdk.md

  is out there, but a general API is ["announced"](https://github.com/qhyccd-lzr/QhyCmosCamera).

 + the versioning scheme of the QHY SDK is not the most clear.
+[This page](https://www.qhyccd.com/html/test_version/) has the links to all versions for all platforms.
 The latest versions of it have been posted  [on this QHY page](https://www.qhyccd.com/index.php?m=content&c=index&a=show&catid=127&id=163).
 Versions are referred either by semver or by date.
 For instance in my first go at these installations (2/2019) I got
  [V4.0.12 a.k.a.
 LINUX_qhyccd_V20190122_0](http://www.qhyccd.com/file/repository/latestSoftAndDirver/SDK/V6.0.1/LINUX_qhyccd_V20190927_0.tgz).
 By 10/2019 we are at  [V6.0.1 a.k.a.
 LINUX_qhyccd_V20190927_0](http://www.qhyccd.com/file/repository/latestSoftAndDirver/SDK/V6.0.1/LINUX_qhyccd_V20190927_0.tgz).